Senither/CH-Trans-Stats/README.md

-Clicker Heroes Transcendens Statistics
+Clicker Heroes Transcendens History
 ======================================

-Quickly and easily see ascension data for old transcendence, the project is still under development, more stuff comming here soon...
+Quickly and easily see ascension history data for old transcendence, the project is still under development, more stuff comming here soon...

 ## Contributing

 Before creating an issue, please ensure that it hasn't already been reported/suggested.

-If you wish to contribute to the *Clicker Heroes Transcendens Statistics* codebase or documentation, feel free to fork the repository and submit a pull request. we follow the "fork-and-pull" Git workflow.
+If you wish to contribute to the *Clicker Heroes Transcendens History* codebase or documentation, feel free to fork the repository and submit a pull request. we follow the "fork-and-pull" Git workflow.

  1. **Fork** the repo on GitHub
  2. **Clone** the project to your own machine